 Overseas Vietnamese embassy/consulate issue the following forms of visas (apart from tourist visa) to foreign nationals:

-To apply for an employment visa, foreign nationals need to submit application forms, enterprise registration certificate, and a copy of the passport.
-Employees receive approval to collect the visa within 5 working days.
-To stay for a longer period, foreigners must have a Temporary Residence Card (TRC).
+To apply for an employment visa, foreign nationals need to submit application forms, enterprise registration certificates, and a copy of the passport.
+Employees receive approval to collect the visa within five working days.
+To stay for a more extended period, foreigners must have a Temporary Residence Card (TRC).

 Establishing a branch office or subsidiary in Vietnam is a good option.
 But it is time-consuming and complex.
 The strong Vietnamese labor laws would require you to reach out to professionals to help you establish your office.
-The best option, therefore, would be to let an Employment of Records (EOR) team do the running around for you and help you build a distributed global team!
+Therefore, the best option would be to let an Employment of Records (EOR) team do the running around for you and help you build a distributed global team!

-With Skuad, you can tap into the world-class Vietnamese tech talent and grow your work.
-Not only that, Skuad will also take care of permits, payrolls, and everything to help take the pain off your shoulders.
+With Suad, you can tap into the world-class Vietnamese tech talent and grow your work.
+Not only that, but Skuad will also take care of permits, payrolls, and everything to help take the pain off your shoulders.

 For more details, contact Skuad Experts!